Heikki Mikkola: Racing roots

 In 1967, Mikkola finished second in the Finnish Senior championship and won the 1967 Finnish ice racing championship.
 At the 1967 250cc Finnish Grand Prix, Mikkola finished in an impressive sixth place against a field of top rated competitors.
 Despite his early racing successes, Mikkola's modest income as a truck mechanic meant that he could only afford to compete in regional races.

 Mikkola repeated his sixth-place result in the 1968 250cc Finnish Grand Prix and, then scored a second place in the 250cc Swedish Grand Prix, defeating the reigning world champion, Torsten Hallman in the second moto.
 After his impressive finish at the 1968 Swedish Grand Prix, he began to receive support from the Husqvarna factory in the form of spare parts at discounted prices.

 When his fellow Finnish motocross racer Kalevi Vehkonen decided to compete in the 1969 250cc Motocross World Championships, Mikkola decided to join him.
 Despite the support from the Husqvarna factory, he still had to serve as his own mechanic and drive his own van to races throughout Europe along with his wife and young daughter.
 He finished the season ranked 14th in the world as a privateer rider.

 That winter Mikkola showed his versatility by winning the 1970 Finnish 350cc snowmobile championship.
 He surged to prominence in the 1970 FIM Motocross World Championship when he won three of the last four Grand Prix races to finish fourth in the 250cc world championship behind Joël Robert, Sylvain Geboers and Roger De Coster.
-At the 1970 Trophée des Nations team event for 250cc motorcycles, Mikkola was the second highest individual points scorer behind Belgium's Sylvain Geboers to help the Finnish team finish third overall behind the Belgian and Czechoslovakian teams.
+At the 1970 Trophée des Nations team event for 250cc motorcycles, Mikkola was the second highest individual points scorer behind Belgium's Sylvain Geboers to help the Finnish team finish third overall behind the Belgian and Czechoslovak teams.
 His impressive performance at the end of the 1970 seasoned earned him a contract to join the Husqvarna factory team which, enabled him to quit his job as a truck mechanic to focus entirely on his racing career.